ITSLeeds/TDS/practicals/6-routing.md

 1. Play with the web interface, finding different types of routes.
 What strengths/limitations can you find?

-Note that the URL is in the form of `ip:port` not these down as you will use them below.
+Notice that the URL is in the form of `ip:port` note these down as you will use them below.

 ### Connecting to OpenTripPlanner